hyperter96/gitlab-operator/doc/developer/openshift_cluster_setup.md

 NOTE:
 The variables `CLUSTER_NAME` and `BASE_DOMAIN` are combined to build the domain name for the cluster.

+NOTE:
+Creating a cluster with `FIPS_ENABLED` set to `true` may cause issues with third party software.
+We are investigating [this in issue](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/3153).

 ## Destroy your OpenShift cluster